The Blog Social

 Use a Content Calendar

 Plan your blog posts, social media, and Pinterest strategy in one place.
-My Airtable Content Calendar keeps everything organized so you’re never scrambling.
+My Airtable Content Calendar keeps everything organised, so you’re never scrambling.

 Set Weekly Micro-Goals